Hexads of Regular Maps

 Hexads of non-regular maps

 π and δ are still meaningful for things that are not regular maps.
-Thus we can form hexads, not only for regular maps with mirror symmetry as above as above, but, for example, for chiral regular maps, whose duals are not regular, as here:
+Thus we can form hexads, not only for regular maps with mirror symmetry as above as above, but, for example, for chiral regular maps, whose Petrie duals are not regular, as here:

 NamepqrVFEgenusUGFAGRSGFSG